mtumilowicz/springboot-mockito/README.md

 # springboot-mockito
-The main goal of this project is to show how to integrate `Mockito` with `Spring Boot`.
+The main goal of this project is to explore basics od `Mockito` in `Spring Boot` environment.

 # manual
 * add `@ExtendWith(MockitoExtension.class)` to the class